Australian brushturkey: Description

 The Australian brushturkey is a large bird with black feathers and a red head.
 Its total length is about 60–75 cm and a wingspan of about 85 cm.
 The subspecies A. l. purpureicollis from the northern Cape York Peninsula is smaller than the more widespread nominate subspecies.
 It has a prominent, fan-like tail flattened sideways, and its plumage is mainly blackish, but with a bare red head, and a yellow (in the nominate subspecies) or purple wattle (in A. l. purpureicollis).
-The males' wattles become much larger during breeding season, often swinging from side to side as they run.
-The males' heads and wattles also become much brighter during the breeding and nesting season.
-The underside of the body is sprinkled with white feathers, more pronounced in older birds.
-The brushturkey is a clumsy flyer and cannot fly long distances, only taking to the air when threatened by predators or to roost in trees at night and during the heat of the day.